chanwcom/speech_language_processing/_sources/forward_backward.md

 In this section, we derive the derivative of the sequence entropy loss when the target and model output are not aligned.
-This problem frequently occurs when modalities are dfferrent.
+This problem frequently occurs when modalities are different.

 Suppose that we have a target sequence given by: